FlowingCode/fc-menuitem/README.md

-# LitElement TypeScript starter
+# fc-menuitem

-This project includes a sample component using LitElement with TypeScript.
+Web Component that displays a hirearchical menu

 ## Setup